Modern Slavery and Human Trafficking Statement 2024

 THE FIRM AND STRUCTURE

-A high proportion of the firm’s suppliers are professional advisers and experts who are engaged on client matters and the remainder provide goods and services to the business including the firm’s accountants, banks, brokers and insurers, furniture suppliers, office supply companies, office cleaners, caterers, vending machine suppliers, electrical and building contractors, archive facilities, phone providers, suppliers of IT equipment, software and licences, software developers, website designers, couriers, travel advisers, recruitment agencies, trainers, seminar providers, publishers of hard copy and digital materials, motor fleet providers, event managers and photographers.
+A high proportion of the Firm’s suppliers are professional advisers and experts who are engaged on client matters and the remainder provide goods and services to the business including the Firm’s accountants, banks, brokers and insurers, furniture suppliers, office supply companies, office cleaners, caterers, vending machine suppliers, electrical and building contractors, archive facilities, phone providers, suppliers of IT equipment, software and licences, software developers, website designers, couriers, travel advisers, recruitment agencies, trainers, seminar providers, publishers of hard copy and digital materials, motor fleet providers, event managers and photographers.

 UN GLOBAL COMPACT

-Since the firm’s initial commitment to integrate the Ten Principles of the United Nations Global Compact in June 2020 into core business practices, Kennedys has re-affirmed its commitment to the United Nations Global every year by submitting our annual Communication on Progress which provides evidence of our public declaration that the firm is committed to implementing responsible business practices in the areas of human rights, labour, environment and anti-corruption.
-In 2023-2024, we will continue to incorporate the Ten Principles of the UN Global Compact into business and management systems and also focusing on the sustainable practices of the firm’s supply chain.
+Since the Firm’s initial commitment to integrate the Ten Principles of the United Nations Global Compact in June 2020 into core business practices, Kennedys has re-affirmed its commitment to the United Nations Global every year by submitting our annual Communication on Progress which provides evidence of our public declaration that the Firm is committed to implementing responsible business practices in the areas of human rights, labour, environment and anti-corruption.
+In 2024-2025, we will continue to incorporate the Ten Principles of the UN Global Compact into business and management systems and also focusing on the sustainable practices of the firm’s supply chain.
 We have agreed commitments and targets aligned with the UN Sustainable Development Goals, with Goal 10 (Reduced Inequalities) being particularly relevant to modern slavery.
 Kennedys’ latest Communication on Progress report can be found here.

-PROGRESS SINCE 2022
+PROGRESS SINCE 2023

 DUE DILIGENCE